ckreutz/crisscrossed-blog/_posts/2013-03-07-transparency-portal-kfw-development-bank.md

 lang: en
 caption: 'Country page of the new transparency portal'
 categories:
-- open data
+- open-data
-- open development
+- open-development
-- open aid
+- open-aid
 - data-portal
 ---